propellerhat/bs101/README.md

 # bs101

-A violently fast-paced introduction to stack smashing.
-There are countless such "courses" out there.
-All (including this one) have a major issue: depth vs. breadth.
-It is not possible to get this balance right unless you have only one student and you tailor the material specifically for that person's experience and prior knowledge.
-Knowing that a sane balance cannot be achieved, I've included a section at the end of each exercise for the student to dig deeper based on their experience level.
-There will be beginner material and reference guides as well as more advanced material for those who have prior experience in the subject.

-Why make *another* one of these?
-Valid question.
-I sometimes teach this to my fellow collogues as part of hack nights and similar venues.
-Going this route is much better than using an existing material set.
-I can tweak the material here and there to get a *not terrible* breadth/depth balance based on the time I have to get people through it and the experience level of the attendees.

-This specific material set has been tweaked over time to fit into a 2 hour hack night session.
-People will feel like a stone skipping across a very deep lake, but the goal is to get students interested in learning this stuff on their own.
-It's a good way for people to get their feet wet and get them excited with some early success.

 The material was designed and tested on 32bit x86 Kali Linux.
 It *should* work fine on any x86 32bit Linux.

 ## Install